Thewbi/arty_s7/vivado/bt2/README.md

 To disble this behaviour and to enable the HCI (Host Controller Interface) defined in the Bluetooth specification, it is necessary to change a value in flash.

-Flash on the BT2 is accessible via SPI.
+The Flash on the BT2 is accessible via SPI.
 To get access to the SPI interface, a header bar has to be soldered onto the BT2 module.

 https://www.cl.cam.ac.uk/~jrrk2/docs/pmod-bt/